JustasDeveikis/pl-analyser/README.md

 ###### pl-analyser

-Code to look at PL maps at different wavelengths.
+Code to visualise PL maps.

 `PLplotter_single_wav.py` - code used to look at PL maps at single wavelength.